mminbay/summer23_aylab/README.md

 ```
 You can check which conda installation you are using at any time with the command `which conda`.
 ### Dependencies – Personal Device

 If you will be running this code on your personal device, the dependencies (at least the ones I remember lol) are listed in `requirements.txt`.
 Make sure to install them before you run any code.
 Some of them might need to be installed through different channels.
-Dependency `ukbb_parser` (not listed in `requirements.txt`) is not to be installed through any package manager.
+The `ukbb_parser` module (not listed in `requirements.txt`) is not to be installed through any package manager.
 Instead, follow the steps at https://github.com/nadavbra/ukbb_parser/tree/master#installation.
 ### Installing UKBB Helper Programs

 UK Biobank has several helper programs that are required to work with UKBB data (more information on https://biobank.ctsu.ox.ac.uk/~bbdatan/Data_Access_Guide_v3.1.pdf.
 There might be a newer version when you are reading this, check at https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=accessing_data_guide)